dmcginley/django_shop_project/README.md

 9. Free delivery over a certain amount (€40), this is calculated by the back-end.
 10. Pagination on the home page, genre page and book by price page
-11. Purchase books with a credit card or debit card using stripe
+11. Purchase books with a credit card or debit card using stripe &nbsp;
+    **Features in the future**

+12. I would add a better method for dealing with the image field as it is giving mean error on the add and edit book page with the widget.
+So I had to remove the widget to allow the page ont to through up an error.
+13. Add a comment section below the book (on the book detail page)
+14. Add a more editable section of pages for the admin

 ## Site Layout